 Many of us have heard of co-ops, but do you actually know what one is?
-Spoiler alert: they are not just high street convenience stores, although those are the most well-known type of co-op.
+Spoiler alert: high street convenience stores are the most well-known type of co-op here i the UK, but they're not the only type of co-op.

 What is a co-op?